Our Mission

 Program Coordinator

-Mrs. Talley manages the daily function and development of the professional development database for the MS Regional Education Service Agencies (RESAs).
-In addition, she assists with accounts payable for the North MS Education Consortium.
-She also acts as a liaison between educators, school districts, the MS Department of Education, and various other parties to aid in the facilitation of continuing education programs (traditional and virtual).
-She attained a Bachelors of General Studies from the University of Mississippi that focuses in Computer Science, Mathematics, and Mathematics Education.
+Ms. Gillentine also manages the daily function of the professional development database for the MS Regional Education Service Agencies (RESAs).
+In addition, she assists with accounts payable for the North MS Education Consortium., acts as a liaison between educators, school districts, the MS Department of Education, and various other parties to aid in the facilitation of continuing education programs

 During her free time, she works as a Banquet and Reception Coordinator for Taylor Grocery Special Events Catering.